nishantcodewexy/cointc/README.md

 # CRYPTCON WEB APP
 Cryptcon is a cryptocurrency Wallet, Exchange, Chat and P2P Trading platform.
 It supports transactions between five (5) kinds of cryptocurrencies (ETH, BTC, EOS, Ripple, Tether and XRP).
+Create environment variable configuration files .env.development.local and .env.production.local, corresponding to the development environment (when running yarn start) and the production environment (when running yarn build), copy the contents of the file .env.example to these two Files

 This project consist of two parts: ```frontend``` and ```backend```